Army of the Mughal Empire: Mansabdars

-The Mughal emperors themselves maintained a small standing army, Instead the officers called mansabdars provided the bulk of the Mughal armed forces.
-Under Akbar, there are as many as 1,600 Mansabdars employed.
-While during the reign of Shah Jahan, Mansabdars were growing into 8,000 officers.
-Mansabdar officer worked for the government who was responsible for recruiting and maintaining his quota of horsemen, where practically most of Mughal armies were under Mansabdar officers.
-The rank of Mansabdars were based on the horsemen he provided, which ranged from 10(the lowest), up to 5000.
-A prince had the rank of 25000.
-Their salary pays also based on their ranks.
+Officers called mansabdars led the bulk of the Mughal armed forces.
+Under Akbar, as many as 1,600 mansabdars served.
+Shah Jahan had many as 8,000 mansabdars.
+Mansabdar officers worked for the government and were responsible for recruiting and maintaining their quota of horsemen.
+A Mansabdar's rank was based on the horsemen he provided, which ranged from 10 (the lowest), up to 5000.
+A prince had 25000.
+Their salaries were based on their ranks.